ir-g/ir-g.github.io/_posts/2014-12-23-PJAX-is-the-wrong-approach.md

 PJAX is a terrific idea, I applaud implementations of it on some sites — GitHub most notably, but the urge to jump to JS magic tricks for every site is ridiculous.
 Consideration for speed through efficiency is a wiser idea than trying to find a library for it.

 *Also posted on [Medium](https://medium.com/@isaacreidguest/pjax-is-the-wrong-approach-817e31960fdc).*

+**Read more:** [This brilliant talk](http://idlewords.com/talks/website_obesity.htm) discusses "The website obesity crisis" in words far better than my own.